Flag of Egypt: United Arab Republic – Egyptian-Syrian Union under President Gamal Abdel Nasser (1958–1972)

-In 1958, Syria united with Egypt to form the United Arab Republic (UAR), The UAR adopted a national flag based on the original Egyptian Liberation flag after the revolution, but with two green stars (representing the two constituent countries of the union) replacing the former Egyptian Eagle in the white band.
+In 1958, Syria united with Egypt to form the United Arab Republic (UAR) and adopted a national flag based on the original Egyptian Liberation flag after the revolution, but with two green stars (representing the two countries of the union) replacing the former Egyptian Eagle in the white band.
 A modified version of that eagle was then adopted as the UAR's coat of arms.
-The flag with the 2 green stars, representing the two nations is now still used as the national flag of Syria.
-The flag of the United Arab Republic was briefly used by the Yemen Arab Republic for two months.
+The flag with the 2 green stars, representing the two constituent nations was used as the national flag of Syria until the ousting of Bashar al-Assad in December 2024.
+It was briefly used by the Yemen Arab Republic for two months in 1962.

 Federation of Arab Republics (1972–1984) – A regional union attempt by Muammar Gaddafi

 Though Syria withdrew from the UAR in 1961, Egypt continued to use the official name of the United Arab Republic until 1971, when the country was renamed officially as the Arab Republic of Egypt.
-In 1972, when Egypt formed the Federation of Arab Republics along with Syria, and Libya, the UAR's flag (whose design Syria would reuse for their own flag, eight years later) was replaced by a common flag for the Federation, once again based on the Arab Liberation flag.
+In 1972, when Egypt formed the Federation of Arab Republics along with Syria, and Libya, the UAR's flag (whose design Syria would reuse for their own flag, eight years later) was replaced by a common flag for the Federation, once again based on the Arab Liberation Flag.
 The two green stars in the white band were replaced by the Hawk of Qureish, which had been the coat of arms of Syria prior to the formation of the UAR in 1958.
 The Hawk of Qureish was also adopted as the Federation's coat of arms.

-Arab Republic of Egypt (1984–present) – President Abdel Fattah El-Sisi
+Arab Republic of Egypt (1984–present)

-Whilst the Federation of Arab Republics was dissolved in 1977, Egypt retained the Federation's flag until October 4, 1984, when the black Hawk of Qureish was replaced in the white band (and on the coat of arms) by the Eagle of Saladin (the 1958 version as opposed to the 1952 version).
+While the Federation of Arab Republics was dissolved in 1977, Egypt retained the Federation's flag until October 4, 1984, when the gold Hawk of Qureish was replaced in the white band (and on the coat of arms) by the Eagle of Saladin (the 1958 version as opposed to the 1952 version).
 The shield held by the eagle is colored entirely gold and white, as opposed to the colors seen on the shield on Egypt's coat of arms.